 More importantly, the test results provide you with the insight you need to make confident buying decisions.
 Specifically, the NFSI testing system provides mats with a Transitional Coefficient of Friction (TCOF) rating:

 According to the NFSI, mats in the "low traction" category are more prone to movement.
-Mats in the "high-traction" category – 0.6 or greater – have proven to reduce slips, trips, and falls; they are more likely to remain in place when met with liquids and less likely to absorb liquids which helps the mats maintain their traction.
+Mats in the "high-traction" category – 0.6 or greater – have proven to reduce slips, trips, and falls; they are more likely to remain in place when met with liquids and will not absorb liquids which helps the mats maintain their traction.

-Independently tested, AcroMat's premium 100-Series and NitriTuf Diamond Series anti-fatigue mats are officially NFSI Certified for "High Traction."
+Independently tested and certified, the AcroMat 100-1 Series (top left), 100-Cleanroom Series (top right), NitriTuf Diamond Series (bottom left), and 100-ESD Series (bottom right) anti-fatigue mats are officially NFSI Certified for "High Traction."

 2. NFSI Certification provides transparency